dckc/madmode-blog/pages/2021/next-gig-agoric.md

 discovered OCaps and composable smart contracts([Miller, Morningstar, Frantz, 2000][]).
 Since 2010 I have been responsible for the security of a million or so health records in a clinical data research warehouse at KU Med Center.
-Being constrained to using ACL-based filesystems, databases, and web applictions drives me crazy!
+Being constrained to use ACL-based filesystems, databases, and web applictions drives me crazy!
 The chance to work on smart contracts with OCaps as a day job is a dream come true.